Diamante Soccer Academy LLC

 How to play the game:

-In this 1v1 challenge goalkeepers will stand face to face approximately 18-24 yards away taking turns attempting to score on their opponent.
-The game will have two 3 minute halves with a 2 minute half-time.
-The player that has the most goals at the end of the time wins.
+In this 1v1 challenge, goalkeepers will stand face-to-face approximately 18-24 yards away, taking turns attempting to score on their opponent.
+The game will have two 3-minute halves with a 1-minute half-time.
+The player who has the most goals at the end of the time wins.
 This game will challenge your ability to distribute, stop shots, strategize, and push your fitness limits.
 Each player will play at least 4 matches.
-Three matches in the Group Stage (day 1) and one match in the elimination round (day 2).
-Brackets are divided into different age groups and are limited to 24 players.
+Three matches in the Group Stage and one match in the elimination round.
+Brackets are divided into different age groups and are limited to 16 players.

-A minimum of 8 players per group are needed or the tournament will be restructured.
-For more information on the rules check out the drop down menu below.
+A minimum of 8 players per group is needed, or the tournament will be restructured.
+For more information on the rules, check out the drop-down menu below.

-AGES 8-18, click below to register for Diamante Goalkeeper wars (only 24 spots available per age group):
+AGES 8-18, click below to register for Diamante Goalkeeper Wars (only 16 spots available per age group):

 Where: